chrisl8/ArloBot/README.md

 Look for the RVIZ icon on your desktop or in your Gnome Menu.
 If that isn't there you can run this script to start RVIZ on your workstation:
 `~/catkin_ws/src/ArloBot/scripts/view-navigation.sh`
+There are also other things you can do, like look at the Transform Graph:
+`~/catkin_ws/src/Arlobot/scripts/tf2pdf.sh`

 To update your code just run the same script again and it will pull down and compile anything new without erasing custom settings.